Background pattern

 How Azacitidina Accord works

-Consult a doctor or nurse if you have any questions about how Azacitidina Accord works or why you have been prescribed this medication.
+Talk to your doctor or nurse if you have any questions about how Azacitidina Accord works or why you have been prescribed this medicine.

-2. What you need to know before starting to use Azacitidina Accord
+2. What you need to know before you use Azacitidina Accord

-• If you are allergic to azacitidina or any of the other components of this medication (listed in section6).
+• If you are allergic to azacitidina or any of the other ingredients of this medicine (listed in section 6).

 • If you have advanced liver cancer.

-• If you have ever had a heart disease or myocardial infarction, or have a history of lung disease
+• If you have ever had heart disease or a heart attack, or have a history of lung disease.

 Azacitidina may cause a severe immune reaction called "differentiation syndrome" (see section 4).